 Following the arrival of the Putin regime in 1999, G.W.
 Bush in 2000, and the global “War on Terror” in 2001, Russia’s chaotic experiment with democracy faded away, as did NRDC’s ability to work there constructively.
 During those years (2001-2008) I turned my attention to what became a defensive but largely successful effort by the nuclear arms control community to defeat Bush Administration plans to develop advanced new types of nuclear weapons (for striking “rogue leaders” in their underground bunkers) and “modernize” the nuclear weapons complex to manufacture these advanced weapons.

-Following the enactment in late 2005 of significant federal subsidies designed to revive the US nuclear power industry, I and my Nuclear Program colleagues have devoted considerable time to analyzing the economic costs, proliferation consequences, and environmental liabilities of this supposed “nuclear renaissance,” and to working with my scientific colleagues at NRDC to compare nuclear power’s realistic potential with other less costly pathways for “de-carbonizing” the electricity sector, in the US and globally, which do not pose the same level of non-carbon environmental and security risks.
-My personal perspective on this complex issue is set forth in considerable detail here, http://lawreview.richmond.edu/wp/wp-content/uploads/2010/03/Christopher-Paine-Weighing-Costs-of-Nuclear-Fuel.pdf I became Director of NRDC’s Nuclear Program in 2007.
+Following the enactment in late 2005 of significant federal subsidies designed to revive the US nuclear power industry, I and my Nuclear Program colleagues have devoted considerable time to analyzing the economic costs, proliferation consequences, and environmental liabilities of this supposed “nuclear renaissance,” comparing nuclear power’s realistic potential with other less costly pathways for “de-carbonizing” the electricity sector, in the US and globally, which do not pose the same level of non-carbon environmental and security risks.
+My personal perspective on this complex issue is set forth in considerable detail here, http://lawreview.richmond.edu/wp/wp-content/uploads/2010/03/Christopher-Paine-Weighing-Costs-of-Nuclear-Fuel.pdf Following the Fukushima nuclear accident in March 2011, the NRDC nuclear team has also directed its attention to highlighting nuclear regulatory weaknesses in the U.S. and litigating important nuclear reactor safety and waste storage issues.
+I became the Director of NRDC’s Nuclear Program in 2007, and stepped down from that position in March 2013.